-Per Scholas Awarded Grant and Named 2021 Neighborhood Builders® by Bank of America
+Per Scholas Baltimore Awarded Grant and Named 2022 Neighborhood Builders® by Bank of America

-Per Scholas has been named as one of the 2021 Bank of America Neighborhood Builders® awardees for their work in the Columbus community addressing these issues.
-As a Neighborhood Builder, each organization receives a $200,000 grant over two years; comprehensive leadership training for the executive director and an emerging leader on topics ranging from increasing financial sustainability, human capital management, and strategic storytelling; joins a network of peer organizations across the U.S.; and gets the opportunity to access capital to expand their impact.
-The program continues to be the nation’s largest investment in nonprofit leadership development.
+Per Scholas Baltimore has been named as a 2022 Bank of America Neighborhood Builders® awardee for their work in Baltimore and Greater Maryland.
+As a Neighborhood Builder, each organization receives a $200,000 grant over two years.
+In addition to the grant, Per Scholas Baltimore will receive comprehensive leadership training for the executive director and an emerging leader on topics including increasing financial sustainability, human capital management, and strategic storytelling.
+The program also enables Per Scholas and Innovation Works, the other Neighborhood Builder honoree, to join a network of peer organizations across the U.S. Neighborhood Builders® continues to be the nation’s largest investment into nonprofit leadership development.

 Sign up for our Monthly Impact Report